Gradient-Free Score-Based Sampling Methods with Ensembles

 We first apply our ensemble strategy to a set of two-dimensional Bayesian toy problems that exhibit posterior distributions with varying degrees of multimodality and non-ellipticity, which generally provide challenges to many MCMC techniques for sampling probability distributions.
-As shown in Figure~\ref{fig_2d_comparison}, these problems include the well-known ``banana''-shaped distribution, a distribution with neighboring high-probability ridges (adapted from \citet{morzfeld2018iterative}), and a mixture of three Gaussian distributions with well-separated means.
+As shown in Figure~\ref{fig_2d_comparison}, these problems include the well-known ``banana''-shaped distribution, a distribution with neighboring high-probability ridges (adapted from \cite{morzfeld2018iterative}), and a mixture of three Gaussian distributions with well-separated means.
 The parameters used for each experiment are specified in Table~\ref{table_esfs_2d}.

 For comparison, we generate samples from these target distributions using three different techniques: 1) approximation of the distribution with a 2D multivariate Gaussian with parameters estimated via minimization of the reverse KL-divergence (i.e., variational inference (VI)); 2) NUTS; and 3) MALA.
 Note that for NUTS, a single chain is used for sampling, whereas for MALA, multiple chains are initialized with random states and only the final states are used as samples of the target distribution.
 In \ref{appendix_gradient_free_algo}, we also show the performance of two established gradient-free sampling algorithms: i) Population Monte Carlo (PMC), and ii) Ensemble Slice Sampling (ESS).